sirius-cc-wu/mcp-mdspec/README.md

 ### `search_by_tag(tag: str) -> dict`

-Searches for notes with a specific tag in their frontmatter.
+Searches for specs with a specific tag in their frontmatter.

 **Parameters:**